inspire-eu-validation/metadata/A.26.IR38.md.contact.role.md

 Open questions:

-* The the codeList URL above the only approved way to refer to the CI_RoleCode codelist?
+* Is the codeList URL above the only approved way to refer to the CI_RoleCode codelist?
 * Does the string value of the [RoleCode](#roleCode) element have any significance?
 Does it have to also be "pointOfContact" or can it be missing entirely?

 ##Contextual XPath references